-When you have finished, check how much material your chassis will use.
+Check how much material your chassis will use.
 This can be found in the toolbar that slides out when you hover your cursor on the SolidWorks logo in the upper left corner.
 Try Tools --> Mass Properties.
-The standard bot should have a volume of 1.58 in, minus a very small amount (e.g. 0.01 in) due to the initials.
+The standard bot should have a volume of 1.58 in^3 , minus a very small amount (e.g. 0.01 in^3) due to the initials.
 If this is correct, ask your instructor to check off your completed drawing.